For Social Justice (Armenia): Electoral record

 The party initially announced its intentions to run in the 2018 Armenian parliamentary elections, but ultimately did not participate.
 Currently, the party acts as an extra-parliamentary force, although the party has announced they will participate in future elections.

+The party participated in the 2023 Yerevan City Council elections, nominating Arman Ghukasyan as candidate for Mayor of Yerevan.
+Following the elections, the party failed to win any seats in the Yerevan City Council, winning just 0.34% of the vote.

 Ideology

 The party advocates for increasing social security benefits, improving education and health care, reducing the gap between rich and poor, combating social injustice, and building a strong parliamentary republic.
 The party also favors the protection of public values and the implementation of a foreign policy aimed at Armenia's national interests.

 The party believes in maintaining strong relations with Russia and considers Russia a strategic ally of Armenia.
 The party also supports the development of economic ties with the United States and the European Union, but not to the detriment of the traditional values of Armenian society.
-The party is in favor of Armenia's continued membership in the Eurasian Union and the CIS.
+The party is in favor of Armenia's continued membership in the Eurasian Economic Union and the CIS.